Alcoholic Liver Cirrhosis: Strictly An Alcohol-Driven Health Complication

 • Swollen legs

-Rising Liver Cirrhosis in Young People due to Alcohol Abuse
+Rising Liver Cirrhosis in Young People Due to Alcohol Abuse

-Liver cirrhosis due to alcohol led has been on rise in the U.S. since 2009.
+Liver cirrhosis due to alcohol has been on the rise in the U.S. since 2009.
 People aged 25 to 34 years old have experienced a considerable expansion in the number of deaths due to alcohol-driven cirrhosis.
 According to the American Liver Foundation (ALF), 10 to 20 percent of heavy drinkers will develop cirrhosis during their lifespan.

 The results demonstrated an increasing trend in alcohol abuse and problem drinking in the U.S. since the early 1990s.
 From 1992 to 2013, they found there was a considerable jump in high-risk drinking during this time frame, represented by an increase of approximately 30 percent – an increase of nearly 58 percent for women and 65 percent for older adults.